Saiapatsu/escape/README.md

 These functions and this README are distributed under the terms of the MIT License.

-I feel that it's kind of strange to pull in an entire license with any of these one-liners, though.
+Because they are meant to be cherry-picked and copy-pasted instead of being consumed as a library, I feel that it's kind of strange to pull in an entire license with the one-liner functions.
 Well, what can you do.

 The MIT License does not require you to provide public/user-facing attribution.
+Attribution in the code is enough.

 ## Credits